ONLYOFFICE/onlyoffice-chamilo/README.md

 This app enables users to edit office documents from [Chamilo](https://chamilo.org) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).

+The app is compatible with Chamilo v1.11.14 or newer.

 ## Features

 The plugin allows to: